caddy-dns/edgeone/README.md

 # Initial delay before checking for DNS propagation.
 propagation_delay 5m

-# DNS resolvers to use for propagation checks (Google IPv6 DNS and Cloudflare DNS).
+# DNS resolvers to use for propagation checks.
 resolvers 2402:4e00:: 119.29.29.29
 ```